 Where V stands for visual, A for auditory, and K for kinesthetic.

 An ineffective teacher may not see the classroom first and may also come unprepared.
 The linguistic pattern may also not be acceptable to all thus finding the lecture boring.
 A foul smell in the room may further add to the uneasiness.

 Let us look at a strategy for holding a successful corporate meeting.
 All successful meetings start on time.
-Time factor makes people get into the right frame of mind in advance.
+The time factor makes people get into the right frame of mind in advance.
 The room is kept clean, and the agenda is made available in advance.
 The room is also kept adequately lit and fragrant.
-The food served is also of good quality, and the presentation has the mix of visuals, auditory and linguistic patterns.
+The food served is also of good quality, and the presentation has a mix of visuals, auditory, and linguistic patterns.
 The meeting gets over in time and thus gives an overall feeling of satisfaction.
 Let us now map the strategy.
-This is essentially set to satisfy all the senses of the people attending the meeting and the experience then being of completeness.
+This is essentially set to satisfy all the senses of the people attending the meeting and the experience thus being of completeness.